Quick Answer

 Real-world example: a neighborhood café

-She now uses a simple menu page on her website and a static QR code printed on each table.
+Now they use a simple menu page on their website and a static QR code printed on each table.
+When the menu page gets updated, the QR code still works.
+There is nothing to manage.

-She keeps a small stack of printed menus for guests who prefer them.
+A small stack of printed menus stays behind the counter for guests who prefer them.
+No system is perfect.
+This one fits the workflow.

 Do QR code menus enhance or detract from the dining experience?